alavuvi/Ball_Game/README.md

-My First Game Using the Pygame Module
+My First Game Using the Pygame module.

 In this game, you take on the role of a ball with a mission: to catch as many bananas as possible!
 You can move the ball using the arrow keys on your keyboard.